 Fee: Standard (£19 per month excluding VAT) and Partner (£39 per month excluding VAT).

-Subscription boxes are new and popular trend in the world of eCommerce.
+Subscription boxes are a new and popular trend in the world of eCommerce.
 They can be used both by companies (that also offer a conventional catalogue) and initiatives that base their sales on monthly subscriptions.

-Cratejoy is home to hundreds of monthly subscription boxes that span across multiple interests.
+The UK online marketplace of Cratejoy is home to hundreds of monthly subscription boxes that span across multiple interests.
 Boxes may consist of fresh food, make-up, surprises for the reader, or collectibles of popular culture.

 Sellers on Cratejoy receive a custom website, built-in subscription payment options and an analytics dashboard, it’s also perfect if you’re looking for a marketplace with an inbuilt CRM.